caspergrl/GT-UX-UI-Dec2022-June2023/02-Week/01-lesson.md

 *A problem statement identifies the gap between the current state and the desired state of a process or product.*

 Within the design context, you can think of the user problem as an unmet need.
-By designing a solution that meets this need, you can satisfy the user and ensure a pleasant user experience.
+By designing a solution that meets this need, you can satisfy the user and ensure a pleasant user experience as well as ideally address needs of the business.

 Problem Statements are created at the very beginning of a project, in the *Definition* phase.

-  - Problem Statements are...
-      - Clearly describe a problem that needs to be addressed.
-      - State a vision and methods that will help solve the problem.
-      - Are meant to be shared, so they should be concise.

 A Problem Statement *Should*...

 - Describe a very specific problem in 1-2 sentences
 - Provide context for the problem
-- Pizza vs. Pizza dropped on the street
-- Define a clear outcome or solution:
-- What business performance metric, or emotion, are you hoping this problem statement improves?
-- Be aware of business constraints:
-- The real world dictates businesses need to make money.
-How much runway a team has to work on a problem is part of the business constraints.

 - A Problem Statement *Should Not*...

   - Provide a solution.